AdobeDocs/graphql-mesh-gateway/src/pages/gateway/extending-unified-schema.md

 - `root`, `context`, `args`, and `info` - are the parameters provided to the new resolver function

 Running the following query results in a response that lists the original `maximum_price` value and the `special_price` that was calculated using the `DiscountsAPI` file.
+In this example, we are searching for "sweater", but you could modify it to search for any products.

+In the following response, you can see that the "Roxana Cropped Sweater" and the "Hanna Sweater" we specified in our `discounts-api.json` file have a `special_price` that is 10% less than their `value`.

 <CodeBlock slots="heading, code" repeat="2" languages="graphql, json" />